Arsenal's Transfer Window: Grading the Gunners' January Business

 The 19-year-old joined Championship outfit Huddersfield on loan earlier in the January window, and has hit the ground running, scoring and assisting in his opening three games.
 Perhaps Arsenal should have lent Huddersfield Mesut Ozil instead?

 Smith Rowe looks as if he is benefitting from the character-building experience that comes with competing in the Championship.
+He tried to go down the Jadon Sancho-Bundesliga route with a loan move to Leipzig last January, but after managing just 26 minutes of competitive action, perhaps it was too much, too soon.

 The versatile winger has shown glimpses of his potential in red and white, but regular minutes is certainly what he needs to develop as a player.
 Credit to him, he's joined a Championship club languishing in 20th position, just three points above the relegation zone.
 Good luck to him.